Dekotora: History

 In 1975, Toei released the first in a series of 10 movies called Torakku Yarō (Truck Guys).
 These films featured truckers who drove garishly decorated trucks around Japan.
 This movie was a hit with both old and young, and the dekotora fad swept the country.
 While dekotora were present throughout the 1970s, they were restricted to north-eastern fishing transport trucks prior to the movies.
 In those days, ready-made parts for trucks were not easily available, so these trucks took parts from sightseeing buses or American military vehicles.

 Modern times

 The art form is associated with Japan's underbelly, as modified vehicles cannot pass the biennial safety inspection known as shaken.
 Therefore dekotora operators are assumed to use grey-market certificate issuers.

 Since the late 1990s, dekotora have been heavily influenced by the art of Gundam.
 Other decorations are more akin to modern art and retro designs that closely resemble those found in the movie.

+Once a prominent symbol of Japan's bubble economy, dekotora trucks have become increasingly rare following the 1990s economic crash.
+The subculture's decline is attributed to stagnant wages, shifting social attitudes, and stricter road regulations.
+Today, the movement is in a period of contraction as enthusiasts struggle to maintain the tradition under modern economic and legal constraints.

+Despite these pressures, the subculture has gained a new identity through disaster response.
+This was notably demonstrated during the 2011 Tōhoku earthquake and tsunami, where the trucks' visibility and regional branding served as a focal point for logistics and fundraising.
+This volunteerism has become a defining characteristic of modern owners; for instance, most recently a convoy of roughly 100 trucks mobilised to support the Noto Peninsula in the wake of the early 2024 earthquake.